DELVES/CanaryWriter/README.md

 <!-- PREREQUISITES -->
 ## Prerequisites

 To use CanaryWriter, you'll need to install a few packages.
-We reccomend using [Homebrew] to do this.
+We recommend using [Homebrew] to do this.
 * [rsstail]
   ```sh
   brew install rsstail